About Rare Books and Special Collections

-The Department of Rare Books and Special Collections is located on the main floor of the Hesburgh Library at the University of Notre Dame in northern Indiana.
+We are located on the main floor of the Hesburgh Library at the University of Notre Dame in northern Indiana.
 (For general information about visiting Notre Dame, directions to the campus, and other information, visit the University's visitors page.)
-The Department is open to students, faculty, visiting researchers, and members of the community Monday through Friday from 9am-5pm, and is closed weekends and major holidays.
+We are open to students, faculty, visiting researchers, and members of the community Monday through Friday from 9am-5pm, and are closed weekends and major holidays.

-All readers visiting the Department of Special Collections are required to follow departmental guideline regarding security, registration, requests and use of materials.
+All readers visiting Special Collections are required to follow departmental guideline regarding security, registration, requests and use of materials.
 Out-of-town patrons are advised to contact the department in advance of their visit to ensure that the materials they wish to consult are available.
-In addition, all patrons are advised to contact the Department a day in advance of requests for medieval and Renaissance manuscripts and pre-1501 printed books held in our vault.
+In addition, all patrons are advised to contact the department a day in advance of requests for medieval and Renaissance manuscripts and pre-1501 printed books held in our vault.

 Please view complete Access to Materials page for all relevant information.

 Approval of duplication requests is always subject to the physical condition and value of the materials and the copyright laws of the United States.
 Requests are considered on a case-by-case basis.

 Please view complete Duplication Policy for more information.